Farama-Foundation/stable-retro/README.md

 A fork of gym-retro with additional games.
 Since gym-retro is in maintenance now and doesn't accept new games or plateforms, you can instead submit PRs with new games or features here in stable-retro.

+Currently added games on top of gym-retro:
+*	SuperMarioBros2 Japan version
+*	Hang On
+*	Punch Out

+As well as additional states on already integrated games

 # Gym Retro